Frequently Asked Questions

 Self-Taught Driver Ed

-Do I get a certificate to take to the DMV after I complete the first unit of Texas Online Driver Ed?
+Do I get a certificate to take to the DPS after I complete the first unit of Texas Online Driver Ed?

 Am I eligible for Texas Online Driver Ed?